 Officially deeded to Invictus vampires who distinguish themselves in service to the covenant, titles of tribute are the rarest and most sought after of all awards.
 It is a rare achievement to impress the Prima Invicta of one’s city and rarer still for them to acknowledge their appreciation with tribute.

-Baron/Baroness: Bestowed upon a Lord or Lady vampire who has distinguished himself or herself on several occasions, with honor and valor above and beyond the call of duty.
-Unlike Lord/Lady, this title is never given purely based on lineage and is considered (by the haughtier members of the covenant) the lowest “true” title of tribute.
+• Baron/Baroness: Bestowed upon a lord or lady vampire who has distinguished themselves on several occasions, with honor and valor above and beyond the call of duty.
+Unlike lord/lady, this title is never given purely based on lineage and is considered (by the haughtier members of the covenant) the lowest “true” title of tribute.

 Viscount: Bestowed upon a vampire who is given permanent domain within the territories of the Invictus.
-The vampire so titled appends the name of his domain to the title (for example, The Viscount of Soho).
-If the vampire loses control of the domain in question for any reason, he remains a Viscount, but the domain is no longer acknowledged in the name.
-The Good precedes the Viscount’s name in introductions.
+The vampire so titled appends the name of their domain to the title (for example, The Viscount of Soho).
+If the vampire loses control of the domain in question for any reason, they remain a viscount, but the domain is no longer acknowledged in the name.
+The Good precedes the viscount’s name in introductions.
 No more than one vampire may hold this title for a domain at a time.
-Only Final Death or a declaration of the Prima Invicta can free the title to be conferred upon another.
+Only final death or a declaration of the Prima Invicta can free the title to be conferred upon another.

-Earl: Bestowed upon a vampire who conquers a domain, adding it to the territories of the Invictus and earning the right to rule it (as determined by the Prima Invicta).
-The vampire so titled appends the name of her domain to the title (for example, The Earl of Montmartre).
-As with a Viscount, an Earl who loses control of her domain must remove it from her title.
-The Honorable precedes the Earl’s name in introductions.
+• Earl: Bestowed upon a vampire who conquers a domain, adding it to the territories of the Invictus and earning the right to rule it (as determined by the Prima Invicta).
+The vampire so titled appends the name of their domain to the title (for example, The Earl of Montmartre).
+As with a viscount, an earl who loses control of their domain must remove it from their title.
+The Honorable precedes the earl’s name in introductions.
 No more than one vampire may hold this title for a domain at a time.
-Only Final Death or a declaration of the Prima Invicta can free the title to be conferred upon another.
+Only final death or a declaration of the Prima Invicta can free the title to be conferred upon another.